Guy Luzon: Criticism

 Luzon was also known for excessive celebrations when he coached Standard Liege in Belgium, and Charlton Athletic in England.

 In the playoff game against Ireland, in which Israel's young team qualified for the 2023 UEFA European Under-21 Championship under Luzon's coaching, he slapped Ziv Morgan, a player on the team, which resulted in many condemnations and angry criticism of him in the media and social networks.
-In addition, Luzon said in an interview at the end of the game, "I arranged a vacation for the Israelis in Bucharest with an alibi" (the tournament was held in Romania and Georgia), a statement that was condemned by the Minister of Social Equality, Merav Cohen.
-In fact, in the end the team was not drawn in the games in Romania, but only in Georgia.
+In addition, Luzon said in an interview at the end of the game, "I arranged a vacation for the Israelis in Bucharest with an alibi" (the tournament was held in Romania and Georgia), a statement that was condemned by the Ministry for Social Equality, Merav Cohen.
+In the end the team was not drawn in the games in Romania, but only in Georgia.